8 Questions

 Will teachers be involved?
 Is it part of the curriculum?

 Collecting money and delivering fundraising products is not a teacher’s job.
-However, if the fundraiser is part of the curriculum then you’ll have likely more participation.
+However, if the fundraiser is part of the curriculum then you’ll put less burden on the teachers, and more participation.

 Are there any incentives?